claudiacalderas/myRetail/README.md

 ## Deployment

 The app has been deployed to Heroku using database service mLab.
+It can be found [here](https://myretailapp.herokuapp.com)

 The following approach was used: